 Turn heat up to 350 degrees and allow to braise for an additional hour.
 Skim off any excess grease that may have formed on the top.
 Be careful to just take out the grease and not the sauce.
 I did this easily with a ladle.
 Taste for salt.
 Stir in the remaining two tablespoons of tomato paste.
 Turn heat up to 375 degrees.
 Remove lid and allow the ribs to cook for an additional fifteen minutes or so.
 Check for tenderness.
 Allow to braise until the short ribs are super tender.

 Remove from oven.
 Remove and discard the bay leaves.
 Give yourself about 30 to 40 minutes to prepare the risotto.
 This can be done during the final stages of braising the short ribs.
 See link to recipe above.
 Garnish with fresh chopped parsley.
-Serve and ENJOY!
+Serve and ENJOY the best braised short ribs!